 What Is Psychometrics?

-Before deep-diving into how an organization should use psychometrics, it is important to establish a unified understanding of what psychometrics is.
-According to the American Psychological Association (APA), psychometrics – coined from the Greek words for mental and measurement – refers to the field in psychology devoted to testing, measurement, assessment, and related activities.
+Before deep-diving into how an organization should use psychometrics, it is essential to establish a unified understanding of psychometrics.
+According to the American Psychological Association (APA), psychometrics – coined from the Greek words for mental and measurement – refers to the field of psychology devoted to testing, measurement, assessment, and related activities.

-- Personality – These measurements give insights into a person’s natural behavioral preference and their tendency to lean toward or away from a set of competencies and traits.
+- Personality – These measurements give insights into a person’s natural behavioural preference and tendency to lean toward or away from a set of competencies and traits.

-- Interest & Motives – These measurements uncovers a person’s interest to organizational values and cultural alignment while also looking at factors that motivates a persons performance.
+- Interest & Motives – These measurements uncover a person’s interest in organizational values and cultural alignment while also looking at factors that motivate a person’s performance.

 Why Use Psychometrics?

 The human decision-making process is often influenced by non-relevant data as we process too much information at one go or are blinded as we are unable to see certain factors.
 This is a costly phenomenon to anyone in HR or in charge of making talent decisions.
 As not only could the impact of a wrong decision impact business, but also a person’s livelihood.
 Psychometric tools help minimize the chances of a wrong decision by providing additional objective data to aid in decision-making.
 Below are the top 3 reasons organizations use psychometric tools in their talent processes.